cyberark/secretless-broker/docs/deploy_to_kubernetes.md

 ```
 We expect the command above to respond with a JSON array containing all the notes.

 There we have it.
-This application is communicating with a protected resource without managing any secrets.
+This application is communicating with a target service without managing any secrets.

-## Rotate Protected Resource Credentials
+## Rotate Target Service Credentials

 In this section, you get to see how an application using Secretless deals with credential rotation.
 These are the steps you wil take to rotate the credentials of the dabatase: